Identify hidden financial and tax risks for your acquisition

 Four additional considerations

-While each company and transaction is different, some consistent traps to avoid include:
+While each company and transaction are different, some consistent traps to avoid include:

 - Poor cash management controls